 Credit to Ashnicrist for creating these pillars of value.
 I added my own blurbs to expand on these points.

-I get that figuring out that mix is a challenge that you’ll spend the rest of your streaming career trying to answer.
+I understand that figuring out that mix is a challenge that you’ll spend the rest of your streaming career trying to answer.
 In the immediate term, do this one thing:

 Talk.
 A lot.